Skip to navigation Skip to content

 • Action: CAN - Cancel

-• Reason: NST – not a full time student
+• Reason: NST - not a full-time student

 • Effect Date: student end date plus 1 day

-• Finalise the activity via AR
+• Finalise the activity via the Assessment Results (AR) screen

 Tell the customer if they provide evidence within 13 weeks, Services Australia can review the decision to cancel the payment.